Training

 • Senior Leaders are: Management and Executive levels of an organization where decisions are made related to the whole of an organization and where accountability and responsibility rest.
 This can include the Executive team, Chief and Council, elected officials, or senior leadership of specific organizational departments.

-Public Participation and Engagement for Allied Professionals
+P2 and Engagement for Allied Professionals

 More sessions coming soon…